-This free crochet lace Bible cover pattern, which looks complex, is actually easy to pick up, and is something that you will be able to finish before Easter.
+This free crochet lace Bible cover pattern, which looks complex, is actually easy to pick up, and is something that you will be able to finish fairly quickly.
 It works for Bibles, journals, and books that need a bit of a vintage, feminine touch.
+Find the free crochet pattern instructions below, or purchase a print-optimized, ad-free PDF by clicking here.

 A Beautiful Vintage-style Lacy Bible Cover Pattern

-The delicate lace pattern made with puff stitches reminds me of lily flowers which are often associated with Easter due to the themes of purity and rebirth.
-Because of that, this beautiful crochet cover would also work for a baby dedication, first communion, or baptism gift.
+The delicate lace pattern made with puff stitches reminds me of lily flowers which are often associated with this time of year due to the themes of purity and rebirth.
+Because of that, this beautiful crochet cover would also work for a baby dedication, or baptism gift.

 Disclaimer: This post contains affiliate links.
 When you purchase something using these links a small amount of the sales price goes to me to help keep this site, and the patterns on it free.
 You do not pay any extra for the item you purchase.